nonahs/CTF/NZCSC 2019/README.md

 >Welcome to the IOT Web Terminal!
 Due to the limitations of the device, only a few commands can be run and only a single argument can be entered for each command.
 >Feel free to poke around!

 A single input box is given to execute commands from.
 Checking the pages source I can see it is a small php script to validate the input.
 I can also see that there is a regex that checks for ls, file, cat, head, tail.
 There is also a help command but that just gives us the list of commands just discovered.
-I have a look what files are available with ls.
+I have a look what files are available with `ls`.
 We get back 6 files

 ![List of files](ls.PNG)

-There is a file called flag so I have a look at that with cat flag and get
+There is a file called flag so I have a look at that with `cat flag` and get

 ![Flag file](cat_flag.PNG)